MallocSecurity/sdk/docs/intro.md

 ## 🚀 Quickstart

 Start here: [Getting Started](./getting-started)

-Or jump to the [API Reference](./api-reference/authentication) if you're ready to code.
+Find an example Android class on how to run the methods : [Github](https://github.com/mallocsecurity/sdk/) Or jump to the [API Reference](./api-reference/authentication) if you're ready to code.

 ## 👥 Who It's For